AxelBcr/Reinforcement-Learning-Navigating-Drone/README.md

 4. **Dynamic Adaptation**:
    - Retraining the model for different room dimensions or target locations required no major code modifications.

+5. **Smoothing Movement**:
+   - The final trajectory of the Drone is smoothed by grouping the commands, it provides a shorter script for the commands, and less visual confusion during the simulation.

 ---